State seeking to raise €750m in auction of Treasury bills

 The State is seeking to raise €750 million through an auction of Irish Treasury bills on Thursday, the National Treasury Management Agency (NTMA) has announced.

 The NTMA will offer €750 million of Irish Treasury bills maturing on December 20th.
-The auction will open at 9.00am and will close at 10.00am.
-The settlement date June 21st.
+The auction will open at 9 am and will run for an hour.
+The settlement date for successful bids will be June 21st.

 The auction will be conducted on the Bloomberg Auction System and is confined to recognised primary dealers and eligible counterparties.